ptsteadman/notebook/stories/summer-of-entropy.md

 The woman introduced herself as Elkie.
 Chris confirmed the spelling with her, E-L-K-I-E, and went to get another beer.

-When he returned, someone was in his place, talking to Elkie about iOS development.
+When he returned, someone was in his place, talking to Elkie about the iOS app she was developing.

-"I'll show you my app," Elkie said.
-"I really need feedback on my app."

-"Of course," the guy said.
-He looked fresh from work.

 Elkie turned to Chris, concern in her eyes.